-Titled Two Together, the show is built around major themes explored by artists from Africa and its diaspora represented in the collection, and each gallery will contain a pair: either two objects, or multiple works by two artists, or two major themes – either in dialogue, as counterpoints, or in sync.
-As couples do, in comedic duos or in romance, the exhibition will embrace a rigorous engagement between objects and ideas.
+Two Together inaugurates a dedicated space for the Zeitz MOCAA Collection and is built around major themes explored by artists from Africa and its diaspora who are represented in the collection.
+Each of the galleries that comprise this show contains a pair: either two objects or multiple works by two artists or two major themes – either in dialogue, as counterpoints or in complementary ways.
+As couples for, in comedic duos or in romance, the exhibition embraces a rigorous engagement between objects and ideas.

-Both, referencing the history of slave trades across the Atlantic or the Indian Ocean, two can use portraiture as a medium to re-imagine routes journeyed by ancestors.
+When two come together, there can be a conversation around absence and nostalgia expressed by cutting or tearing images from archives or ripping apart strips of cloth, both done to express loss.
+Referencing the history of slave trades across the Atlantic or the Indian Oceans, two can use portraiture as a medium to reimagine routes journeyed by ancestors.
 Two together can amplify resistance.
-Using satire and sophistication, they can resist the imposed taxonomy of time, place, gender and history.
+Using satire and sophistication, two can resist the imposed taxonomy of time, place, gender and history.

 Leonce Raphael Agbodjélou

 Athi Patra Ruga